 What’s it all about?

 Robert Baden-Powell held a camp on Brownsea Island in 1907 to try out his ideas of a training programme for young boys – bringing together 20 boys from diverse backgrounds.

-The training program was based on his experiences in the Army, working with young people teaching them Scouting skills.
+The training programme was based on his experiences in the Army, working with young people teaching them Scouting skills.
 The camp enabled him to write Scouting for Boys which was published in six fortnightly parts.
 The handbook was intended as an aid for already established organisations, but it fired the imagination of young people to form themselves into Scout troops.
 By 1910, some 100,000 young people were already involved.

 Scouting in the UK is the largest mixed volunteer-led Movement for young people in the UK, with some 460,000 participants between the ages of 6 and 25.